liem005/liem1/README.md

 liem005@csu.fullerton.edu

 # How to run the program

-## Compile
+# Problem Description
+- In this project you will design and implement one algorithm related to leader election on a ring topology.

-# Brief description of the project: Variant of Leader Election on a Ring Topology
+## Brief description of the project: Variant of Leader Election on a Ring Topology
 ## Design and implement one algorithm related to leader election on a ring topology.
 ### 1. Let N be the size of the distributed system, i.e. run your program with N identical copies.
+# Pseudocode
 - a) The value of N must be greater than 5.
 - b) Choose the value of N to be between 6 and 20.
 - c) Each run of a program must terminate within 60 minutes if N=10.